clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/vmw-player.rst

 #.
 Go to :guilabel:`Power` and select :guilabel:`Shut Down Guest`.

 #.
-Add the following line to the end of your VM's :file:`.vmx` file:
+Add the following line to the end of your VM's :file:`.vmx` file.

    .. code-block:: console